 DIYs for the Home

-How to Build a Garden Fence; DIY Raised Garden Bed; DIY Cucumber Climbing Screen
+How to Build a Garden Fence, Raised Garden Bed and Cucumber Climbing Screen

-My son Tyler (17 years old) built our garden fence himself.
+My son Tyler (17 years old) built our garden area himself.
 I put this post together with his help!
-Building a garden fence is something you can do, too.
-I will go through the steps he took to build it, as well as how he built the framed screen for cucumber plants to climb (our favorite part).
+Building a garden fence, raised bed and cucumber climbing screen is something you can do, too.
+I will go through the steps he took to build everything.
+Follow along to see how to build a garden fence, raised garden bed and cucumber climbing screen (our favorite part).

 (This post contains affiliate links.
 This means I receive a small compensation at no cost to you.
 For example, as an Amazon Associate I earn from qualifying purchases.
 You can read more about it here.
 Thank you for your support!)